Locations:

 What do monocytes do?

-• Macrophages: Defend your body from germs on the front lines.
+• Macrophages.
+Defend your body from germs on the front lines

 What do dendritic cells do?

-Dendritic cells are your fire department’s call center.
-They're responsible for alerting other cells in your body to help fight infection.
-Dendritic cells reside in superficial tissues, such as just beneath your skin and in the lining of your nose, lungs, stomach and intestine.
-When a germ enters the body’s tissues, dendritic cells collect the antigen of the invading germ (the molecule in the germ that produces an antibody response) and release proteins (cytokines) that notify other white blood cells to come to the site of the infection and destroy the invader.
+Dendritic cells are like your fire department’s call center.
+They’re responsible for alerting other cells in your body to help fight infection.
+Dendritic cells are in superficial tissues, such as just beneath your skin and in the lining of your nose, lungs, stomach and intestines.

 Advertisement